 List on Apple Maps and beyond

 To be the local SEO expert your clients need you to be, make sure their businesses are everywhere their customers might find them.
-That means thinking beyond Google My Business listings and Google Maps.
+That means thinking beyond Google Business Profile listings and Google Maps.
 Your clients should be on Apple Maps too—they might be missing out on billions of search queries otherwise.